galaxyproject/training-material/topics/proteomics/tutorials/peptide-library-data-analysis/tutorial.md

 ### Adding the Class Label in both AMPs and TMPs

-Class labels or target labels column usually represents the class of peptides.
+Class labels or target labels usually represents the class of peptides.
 Here in our data set, we have peptides, either as AMP or TMP.
-Since we have two classes we can represent these two classes with binary labels 0 or 1.
-Default target labels for datasets in the "PDAUG Peptide Data Access" tool are represented by 1 and 0.
-We will add "1" and "0" as Class Labels to represent AMPs and TMPs.
+Since we have two classes we can represent these two classes with their actual labels AMPs and TMPs.